 Viewer: A SARIF consumer that reads a SARIF log file, displays a list of the results it contains, and allows an end user to view each result in the context of the programming artifact in which it occurs.

-The normative content in this specification defines requirements for SARIF log files, except for those normative requirements that are explicitly designated as defining the behavior of a SARIF producer, a direct producer, a converter, a SARIF consumer, or a viewer.
+The normative content in this specification defines requirements for SARIF log files, except for those normative requirements that are explicitly designated as defining the behavior of a SARIF producer, a direct producer, a converter, a post-processor, a SARIF consumer, or a viewer.

 Conformance Clause 1: SARIF log file